ctrager/budoco/README.md

 The hardest part is getting your emails to work, not just because of getting the settings correct but because Gmail, Yahoo, etc, make you do extra steps at their website, for everybody's protection.

 \<RANT>
-Here we are in the year 2020 and Microsoft adopted a format for configuration files that does *NOT* support comments.
-It makes me miss Windows 3.1 from the early 90s.
+Here we are in the year 2020 and Microsoft adopted a format for configuration files, "appsetings.json", that does *NOT* support comments.
+It makes me miss the ".ini" files from Windows 3.1 from the early 90s.
 \</RANT>

 ## Running Budoco